Down 3-0, Stars rally to beat Wild with 6 straight goals

 Suter extended Minnesota's lead to 3-0 in the second period with a power-play goal, one-timing a pass from Jared Spurgeon from the right point past Khudobin's stick side for his second goal of the season.
 Radulov cut it to 3-1 with just 48 seconds left in the period, diving for a loose puck in the slot and flicking it inside the right post.

-Dallas then scored five third-period goals, including three in the span of 11:31 to start the period to take a 4-3 lead.
+Dallas then scored five third-period goals, including three in the first 11:31 of the period to take a 4-3 lead.
 Hintz got the first, backhanding in a rebound of a Radulov shot that deflected in off the leg of Spurgeon.
 Pavelski followed five minutes later with his third goal of the season when his pass toward the goal deflected into the net off the stick of Jordan Greenway.
 Radulov then put the Stars in front 4-3 when his bad-angle shot from the right side of the goal hit the leg of Jonas Brodin and caromed into the net.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)